aleph-im/aleph-indexer-library/packages/indexer-generator/README.md

     processed
   }
 }

-Return fields:
-- accurate: If covers the complete transaction history
-- progress: percentage of transactions indexed out of the total identified
--pending: An array of ISO-formatted date ranges indicating the transaction ranges yet to be indexed.
--processed: An array of ISO-formatted date ranges indicating the transaction ranges that have been successfully indexed.
 ```
+Query response properties:
+- accurate: If covers the complete transaction history.
+- progress: Percentage of transactions indexed out of the total identified.
+- pending: An array of ISO-formatted date ranges indicating the transaction ranges yet to be indexed.
+- processed: An array of ISO-formatted date ranges indicating the transaction ranges that have been successfully indexed.

 ### General account stats
 Get accesses in the last hour, day, week or in total: